LinxiFan/WoB-turker-instruction/instructions.md

 What is the best dining place that serves (type of food) near (geographic location)?
 ```

-then click the **Generate Table** button (if you mistype, simply click **Generate Table** again and the table will be re-generated).
+A table will be dynamically generated with column titles "type of food" and "geographic location" as you type out the template.

-Please fill out the generated table to complete the question.
+Please fill out the table to complete the question.
+A live preview will be displayed below the table as you type.
 You should go to the website and verify that the completed questions _do_ have an answer on that website.
 However, you don’t need to actually provide an answer.

 For example, fill out the table as